 First of all, I would like to start off this post with a disclaimer: In no way do I claim to be an experienced or professional cake decorator!
-I am perfectly happy with the title of "Fun Mom" and the squeals of delight from my kids when they see my creations.:) As a healthy blogging Mom, I feel that my kids should enjoy fun and delicious treats in moderation.
-After all, that's part of the fun of being a kid!!
-I baked these treats for my daughter's spelling carnival at school.
+I am perfectly happy with the title of “Fun Mom” and the squeals of delight from my kids when they see my creations.:) As a healthy blogging Mom, I feel that my kids should enjoy fun and delicious treats in moderation.
+After all, that’s part of the fun of being a kid!!
+I baked these Carnival Clown Cupcakes as a treat for my daughter’s spelling carnival at school.
 I get most of my cake and cupcake ideas from local bakeries and online at websites like Taste of Home (where I got the basic idea for this cupcake) and Family Fun.
 There are so many great websites for cool and crazy baking ideas for kids.
-These cupcakes were fun to make and my kids loved "painting" the sugar ice cream cones with colored frosting.
+These cupcakes were fun to make and my kids loved “painting” the sugar ice cream cones with colored frosting.

 Carnival Clown Cupcakes